 Another tip he offers is to learn as much as you can about it, in case your manager doesn’t believe in funding your education.
 There are so many free resources, plus, I’ve found that forums on the topic will give you many different perspectives on the subject.

-That same manager mentioned above was completely oblivious about lean manufacturing concepts, so I didn’t even bother to ask him to buy me any lean or 5S supplies or training material.
-Instead, I borrowed some from friends at other companies, and found a ton online.
+That same manager mentioned above was completely oblivious to lean manufacturing concepts, so I didn’t even bother to ask him to buy me any lean or 5S supplies or training material.
+Instead, I borrowed some from friends at other companies and found a ton online.
 Sometimes, you just have to do it all by yourself – on your own time.
-The benefits can outweigh the time and efforts to learn it – plus, now I have real-world experience to back up all my “book learning.”
+The benefits can outweigh the time and effort to learn it – plus, now I have real-world experience to back up all my “book learning.”

 Don’t Stop, Keep It Up!

 In one’s life, it is never a good idea to give up.
 I want results, and you don’t get those without continually working and trying to accomplish things.
-When you get to the finish line, sign up for a new race!
+Sign up for a new race when you get to the finish line!